 Van security tips: how to keep your van and its contents safe

-What you're doing is protecting your investment, because if anything should be damaged on your van or its contents are stolen, then not only will you need to sort out an insurance claim, you'll also want to get back on the road an back to work as soon as possible.
+You're protecting your investment, because if anything should be damaged on your van or its contents are stolen, then not only will you need to sort out an insurance claim, you'll also want to get back on the road and back to work as soon as possible.
 The old adage that prevention is better than cure applies here, because if you get your van security right in the first place, then your vehicle and its contents won't be at risk.
 Go for the right security measures, and you could even reduce your insurance costs, too.

-Below we've listed a number of top tips to help you keep your van secure, from manufacturer-fitted security to sensible measures of your own that you can take to make your van less attractive to thieves.
+Below we've listed a number of top tips to help you to keep your van secure.
+From manufacturer-fitted security to sensible measures of your own that you can take to make your van less attractive to thieves, there's plenty that you can do to help with van security.

 Top 10 tips for improving your van security